delucis/apples/README.md

     npm run build
     ```

 That’s it!
-Using the `ci-wp-dev` environment, a fully functional WordPress install can be found at <http://claraiannotta.dev>.
+Using the `apples-wp-dev` environment, a fully functional WordPress install can be found at <http://claraiannotta.dev>.
 Log in as `admin` with password `vagrant`.

 Changes to any of the `php` files can be seen simply by refreshing your browser.